 New Cambridge Paragraph Bible Personal Size Calfskin Review

 The New Cambridge Paragraph Bible is a revision of the King James that, instead of revising the later revisions, returns back to the 1611 edition in an effort to produce a text the translators had in mind.
-Spelling and punctuation is updated to today’s English.
+Spelling and punctuation are updated to today’s English.
 The original New Cambridge Paragraph Bible was produced in 2005.
-The 2011 personal size edition makes several corrections and, as the name suggests, reduces the size to something more manageable for every day use.
+The 2011 personal size edition makes several corrections and, as the name suggests, reduces the size to something more manageable for everyday use.

 The New Cambridge Paragraph Bible is basically a text edition with translator’s footnotes that sets the standard for a modern KJV layout design.
 It includes David Norton’s preface, the Epistle Dedicatory, and Translator’s to the Reader, but it has no other tools.
 You won’t find a glossary, concordance, or maps.
 It’s available in hardcover and calfskin, both with and without the Apocrypha.
 I’m reviewing the black calfskin edition without Apocrypha, ISBN: 9780521190633, made in Italy by L.E.G.O.

 Cambridge provided this Bible free for review.
 I was not required to give a positive review – only an honest review.
 My opinions are my own.

 The purpose of this revision was to go back to the 1611 printing and produce an edition that was closer to what the KJV translators intended.
 This means that later revisions are ignored and the original words are restored.
 The punctuation was restored and updated where needed to modern standards.
 Spellings were also updated where it doesn’t change the word.
 Words with -eth endings have not been changed.
 We’ll look closer at the revisions throughout the review.
 Professor Norton discusses the revision in my interview with him: David Norton Interview